 Among hundreds and thousands of Chrome Extensions, 10 faulty ones seem like not that big of a deal.
 However, the fact that Chrome Extension click frauds are an actual thing means it can be repetitive and the number of fraud-related extensions can increase.

 The hacked extension is under the "viralands.com" website and has more than 1.300.000 users.
 Each of these people can be the next victim of a hijack and become an unwanted clicker of an ad.

 Understanding the discovery and building awareness - Preventing Click Fraud

 Why should you care about Maxime and his discovery?
 Not because he is just 19 and managed to detect a fraud involving one of the world’s most reputable companies.
 You need to understand that no one and no site is guaranteed to avoid ad frauds.
 Every now and then, false clicks will generate fraud traffic to your website and you should be prepared for it.

 To make the best use of digital advertising, enabling better performance on your conversion rates of your PPC campaign, you need a click fraud protection solution.
-The concept behind click fraud detection and prevention software like ClickGUARD is accurate monitoring of the clicks using our forensic tools.
+The concept behind click fraud detection and prevention software like ClickGUARD is accurate monitoring of the clicks using our advanced, automated system.